ietf-wg-aipref/wg-materials/ietf122/minutes.md

 Slides: https://datatracker.ietf.org/meeting/122/materials/slides-122-aipref-chair-slides-00.pdf

-Notes: Tommy Pauly, Brian Trammell, Jaime Jiménez (add yourself here)
+Notes: Tommy Pauly, Brian Trammell, Jaime Jiménez

-## Orientation
+## Questions for the Group

 Jonathan Hoyland commented about authentication and authorization being out of scope, and that being potentially an issue.